Skip to main content

 How to Identify

-Identified by straight round dark green stringless snap pods 5-6 inches (13-15 cm) on a compact bush plant with trifoliate leaves and white pea-shaped flowers.
-Bush (determinate) type — no staking.
-The standard snap bean cultivar.
-In Fabaceae.
+Identified by straight round dark green stringless snap pods 5–6 inches (13–15 cm) long carried on a compact bush plant with trifoliate leaves and white pea-shaped flowers in clusters at the leaf axils.
+Bush (determinate) type means the plant carries no climbing or vining tendency and does not require staking.
+The common snap bean cultivar across North American home gardens and commercial production, in family Fabaceae.

 Appearance